The DataSet Mask uses a DataSet definition to read data from a CSV file that is to be used for masking sensitive data.

 * DataVeil then uses this hash value as an index into the DataSet to select a replacement value.

 Therefore, if the number of rows in a DataSet CSV file changes (other than adding or removing a Heading row in the file) then the selected index will change.
-You can add or remove unused columns in the DataSet without affecting the deterministic result on subsequent masking executions.
+You can add or remove unused columns in the DataSet without affecting the deterministic result.

-Deterministic mode is very useful, particularly when you want to ensure consistent replacement across databases.
+Deterministic mode is very useful, particularly when consistent replacement across databases is required.
 This will also effectively maintain duplicates, although DataVeil also supports a separate Duplicates capability which will always synchronize duplicates, regardless of the Determinism setting.

-When 'Not Deterministic' is selected, the 'Non-Deterministic parameters' in the DataSet tab shall be enabled.
+In non-deterministic mode, the 'Non-Deterministic parameters' in the DataSet mask's DataSet tab shall be enabled.

-This provides you with the capability to select rows from the DataSet in a random or sequential order.
+This provides the capability to mask with rows from the DataSet that are selected in a random or sequential order.

 If sequential access is specified and there are fewer DataSet rows than in the target table, then DataVeil shall cycle through the DataSet.

-The DataSet mask lets you select multiple columns from a single DataSet row to be used as replacement data for multiple columns on a single row in a table.
+The DataSet mask enables multiple columns from a single DataSet row to be used as replacement data for multiple columns on a single row in a table.

-For example, suppose we need to mask two columns: City and Zip.
-It would be unacceptable to replace these values with inconsistent values such as a city name with an incorrect zip code.
+For example, suppose it is required to mask two columns: 'city' and 'postalcode'.
+It would be unacceptable to replace these values with inconsistent values such as a city name with an incorrect postal code.

-In order to do this you must first define a Column Group containing the City and Zip columns.
+In order to do this you must first define a Column Group containing the 'city' and 'postalcode' columns.

 Null and Empty Value Handling